ptsteadman/notebook/stories/a-quiet-new-voice.md

 "Sure," said the French researcher.
 "Let's not waste any time.
 There's some safety training you'll have to do before you actually use it, though."

-Feyerabend was very excited about the prospect of a whole year with a medical-grade computer-brain interface.
-At university, she had worked with transcranial magnetic stimulation machines, and an Internet friend had once shown her a focused ultrasound effector designed for use on rats, but recent tests with the project's focused ultrasound device had suggested spatial and temporaral resolutions orders of magnitude higher than legacy devices.
-Feyerabend's proposals depended on the reality of this hardware.

 On the way to see the machine, the French researcher showed her the break room, containing only a refrigerator and a coffee machine.

+Feyerabend was very excited to spend a whole year with a medical-grade computer-brain interface.
+At university, she had worked with transcranial magnetic stimulation devices, and an Internet friend had once shown her a focused ultrasound effector designed for use on rats, but recent tests with the project's focused ultrasound device had suggested spatial and temporaral resolutions orders of magnitude higher than legacy devices.

+"Here it is!" said the French researcher, opening an unmarked door.
+"We have a few others, but this is the latest iteration."

-The focused ultrasound room contained a hacked-open MRI sled, stripped of its white medical plastic.
+The room contained a hacked-open MRI sled, stripped of its white medical plastic.
 The focused ultrasound transducers were mounted on the inside of the MRI tube, with copper wires leading to a server room.

-"Here it is!" said the French researcher.
-"We have a few others, but this is the latest iteration."

-The researcher gave her a tour of the machine's components.
-There were few surprises.
+The researcher gave her a tour of the machine's components, and Feyerabend struggled to not complete his sentences.
 As he was finishing up, a middle-aged woman came into the room, saying "Hello!" loudly to announce herself.

 "Leah, meet Addison," said the French researcher.

 "Wow," said Feyerabend, shaking Addison's hand lightly.
 "Great to meet to you in person, finally."

-Feyerabend dimly recognized that Addison was attractive, something she had not expected.
+Feyerabend dimly recognized that Addison was attractive, something she had not expected.  (...)
 Feyerabend took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.

 It was quickly obvious why the distributed autonomous organization that governed the project had decided to allocate so many resources to Addison: she had the